Important Information for Parents of Students with Disabilities and Learning Differences

 No. Remember 504 Plans and IEPs from high school have no weight in higher education.
 They cannot be used to verify a student's disability for civil rights purposes.
 Each student must contact the Office of Disability Services (ODS) to begin the process of verifying his/her disability.
 The ODS actively works to communicate services to prospective and currently enrolled students in an effort to encourage them to utilize all services that they may be eligible to receive.

 Once students, whether they are 18 years old or not, enroll in a postsecondary institution, they become the sole guardian of all records maintained by that institution.
 Under the Family Educational Rights and Privacy Act of 1976 (FERPA), students have the right to access their own records upon written request.
 The parent or guardian does not share that right.
 This means that parents do not have legal access to their student's grades, transcripts, or any information concerning the services being provided through the Office of Disability Services.
 This information is confidential.
 However, we understand that students may wish to share educational information with parents and guests.
 Students wishing to grant access to their educational records to parents and/or guests can do so through various forms.
-Please visit this website: http://www.registrar.psu.edu/parent_info.cfm.
+Please visit the registrar website.
 The only time a student's record may be disclosed without written consent would be to comply with a subpoena or in an emergency situation where the health and safety of the student or another individual is threatened.

 Penn State Behrend on-campus housing is readily accessible to and usable by students with many disabilities.
 Reasonable accommodations will be made to students with disabilities whose limitations require them.